DanielMorales9/tfdnn/README.md

 ```

 ## Currently supported features
+It supports standard regularization with the *Frobenius norm* and also *Dropout* regularization.
+It allows the users to customize the Neural Network with the preferred activation function.
+Different weight initilizalization techniques are also implemented.

 The following modules are implemented:
 1. LogisticRegression
 2. NeuralNetwork
 3. DeepNeuralNetwork

 ### TODO
 1. Support for sparse tensors.
 2. Support for Tensorflow Datasets
 3. Implement save and restore API.
+4. Support for GPU computation